tezedge/tezedge/apps/baker/README.md

 The binary will be in `target/release`.

-Make sure you copy the binary into one of directories listed in `$PATH` variable, for example:
+Make sure you copy the binary into one of the directories listed in `$PATH` variable, for example:

 ```
 sudo cp target/release/tezedge-baker /usr/local/bin